ConnorB26/CSCE-435-Group-13/Report.md

 These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comp_large region's average time taken to sort various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
-For Cuda, comp_large is similar to main here.
+For CUDA, comp_large is similar to main here.

 For MPI, comp_large generally decreases as number of processors increases.